How to Start a Travel Blog: An Honest Guide

 Underground Entrance #2: Seek Less Crowded Paths

-If you are a writer that might mean that instead of writing about destinations and competing with millions of people, you narrow your focus to a micro-niche topic with minimal competition and become the #1 authority on that one specific thing.
+- If you are a writer you can narrow your focus to a micro-niche topic with minimal competition and become the #1 authority on that one specific thing.

-If you love audio you can start a podcast and share your own unique perspective.
-Or you create an audio blog and transcribe your posts into written articles.
-Or speak a book, then have it transcribed and published.
-Someone I met recently has built her entire audience on Periscope, a live streaming and less crowded platform.
+- If you love audio you can start a podcast and share your own unique perspective.
+You can also create an audio blog and transcribe your posts into written articles, or even record a book, then have it transcribed and published.

-If you LOVE to learn than you’ll love travel blogging, because there is always something to figure out.
-You can’t learn it all in one day, or even one lifetime.
+If you LOVE to learn then you’ll love travel blogging, because there is always something to figure out.
+Take time to explore different mediums and find the one that works for you!

 Underground Entrance #3: Leverage Large Platforms

-Now let’s say you decide you want to write an ebook, what’s the best way to make an impact with your book when you are just starting out?
+Let’s say you decide you want to write an ebook.
+What’s the best way to make an impact with your book when you are just starting out?